Dylan-Tran/quantcastProject/README.md

 The file can be run using the command "java most_active_cookie (csv_path) -d (YYYY-MM-DD)".
 Note that csv file must be in the same folder as the executable or you can give the absolute path of the csv file.

-I used the hashMap library because python have a built in dictionary so I figured I can use a hashMap.
-(I can build a hashMap from scratch).

-The CookiesLog stores the data of the csv file into a hashmap implemented using seperate chaining (LinkedList).
-The key for the hashmap represent that the date and the chain contain information about cookies found on those date and their frequency.
+I implemented a CookiesLog object which stores information about cookies and dates.
+The CookiesLog object uses a hashmap* where the key represent the date and the value represents a list of cookies (organized as a linkedList, or CookiesList).
+The CookiesLog uses the method addInfomrationFromCSV to read a csv file and store the relavent information.

+The CookiesList object is a LinkedList object!
+The nodes contain information about the cookie's name and frequency.

 The dateTime object is used to process timestamps.
 However, we can also get away without saving information about the time.
-Since the hashmap implementation inherently stores information about the time (For a given day or chain, the cookies near the front occur the lastest).
+Since the hashmap implementation inherently stores information about the cookie's latest time (For a given day or chain, the cookies near the front occur the lastest).

 You can use the CookiesLog's toString() method to see the table representation of the date and corresponding.
 Note: The printing may not be in order according to date because the keys aren't stored in sorted order.
-I would have to use a treeSet, but I didn't even know if I was allowed to use a hashSet.

 If you want to run test_cookiesLog.java, you will need to change the path and download the files.

+*I used the hashmap libary because python has it built in.